Growing broccoli

 2. Plant them immediately and give them protection from excess sun, wind, and rain for a week or two.

-(Photos below are from the seed company websites unless otherwise noted.)
+(Descriptions and photos are from the seed company websites unless otherwise noted.)

 Broccoli ‘Gemini’ - Territorial Seed